Admissions criteria - Psychology

 This information applies to BSc Psychology course.

-This information will assist applicants in assessing whether they have the skills, attributes and qualifications which the School of Psychology has identified as being important if students are to succeed on its undergraduate programmes of study.
-It also summarises the process which the School uses for selecting students and making offers, so that applicants understand how the School considers their applications.
+This information will assist applicants in assessing whether they have the skills, attributes and qualifications which we have identified as being important if students are to succeed on our undergraduate programmes of study.
+It also summarises the process which we use for selecting students and making offers, so you understand how we consider your applications.

 Scope of the criteria